algolia/vue-instantsearch/docs/src/advanced/conditional-requests.md

 There can be multiple requests done in case a user for example clicks a hierarchical menu open.
 For now this doesn't really have a big impact, except that we have to make sure to check that every query is empty before we intercept.

-Then we need to return a [Response](https://www.algolia.com/doc/api-reference/api-methods/search/?language=javascript#response).
-This is an array of objects, of the same length as the `requests` array.
+Then, we need to return a [formatted response](https://www.algolia.com/doc/api-reference/api-methods/search/?language=javascript#response).
+This is an array of objects of the same length as the `requests` array.
 At the bare minimum, each object needs to contain: `processingTimeMS`, `nbHits`, `hits` and `facets`:

 ```js
 const searchClient = {